Shen Congwen: Works

-Although almost entirely unknown outside of China, Shen Congwen's oeuvre is considered vitally important inside China.
+Although almost entirely unknown outside of China, Shen's oeuvre is considered vitally important inside China.
 His regional fiction with its use of folklore and local character has been compared to that of William Faulkner.
 He was a very prolific writer, producing more than 20 volumes of prose and fiction between 1933 and 1937.
 He published more than 200 stories and ten novels among other works.
-The more than five million characters of his written work are so diverse in both style and genre that Chinese literature scholar and Shen Congwen biographer Jeffrey Kinkley describes his work as a "Chaos of creativity".
+The more than five million characters of his written work are so diverse in both style and genre that Chinese literature scholar and Shen biographer Jeffrey Kinkley describes his work as a "Chaos of creativity".
 His early work includes lyric poems, one-act dramas, essays, and short stories written in a unique and varied style borrowing from regional language, naturalistic spoken dialogue, classical Chinese forms, and Western literary influences.
 Later, his works included several novels and novellas and eventually, after he stopped writing fiction in 1949, many scholarly, non-fiction volumes about calligraphy, art history, museum preservation and other topics relevant to the history of Chinese art and culture.

 Two major thematic focal points of his early writing include military excesses and abuses in the country which he witnessed first-hand and the vanity of the urban bourgeoisie.
 The later is presented in contrast to his portrayal of the strength of the struggling commoner.
 My Education (我的教育 (Wǒ de jiàoyù)), a short personal narrative written in the summer of 1929, is exemplary of Shen's many stories about his experiences with the militia.
 Included in Shen's first published collection of writings, the story describes the brutality and monotony that Shen witnessed in Huaihua in 1919 while stationed with an army company there.

-Shen Congwen's style of creation tends to romanticism, and he demands the poetic effect of the novel, which combines realism and symbolism together.
+Shen's style of creation tends to romanticism, and he demands the poetic effect of the novel, which combines realism and symbolism together.
 The language is simple with strong local color, which highlights the unique charm and charm of rural human nature.
-Shen Congwen's rural novels are typical rural cultural novels, which are not only in contrast with the urban "modern civilization" on the whole, but also always pay attention to the rural people's living mode, life footprint and historical destiny stipulated by different cultural collisions in the process of the western Hunan world's transition to modern times.
+Shen's rural novels are typical rural cultural novels, which are not only in contrast with the urban "modern civilization" on the whole, but also always pay attention to the rural people's living mode, life footprint and historical destiny stipulated by different cultural collisions in the process of the western Hunan world's transition to modern times.

 His works of fiction set in west Hunan have attracted the most critical attention.
 In these works he focuses on unassimilated Miao people who live in a traditional culture in the frontier region with the dominant Han culture and the modern world.
 With little first-hand experience of Miao life, Shen based these stories on his own imagination, life experiences and Miao legends told to him by his nursemaid and his country relatives.
 The descriptive nouns in the novel contain a great deal of western Hunan folk culture and skillfully apply proverbs and folk songs into the novel.